Tell us about your current job role and employer. What are you currently working on?

 We know that relationships are important for any kind of development.
 How do you build and maintain your network?

 Having the opportunity to meet people will come relatively easily.
-I tried to follow this advice: take every single opportunity you can and then exercise good follow-up and maintenance of the relationships you make; just be to make the relationship genuine and not directed solely for the benefit of your career.
+I tried to follow this advice: take every single opportunity you can and then exercise good follow-up and maintenance of the relationships you make; just be sure to make the relationship genuine and not directed solely for the benefit of your career.

 Tell us about your mentoring relationships.
 What impact have these relationships had on your career and life?